lexedata/lexedata/docs/tour.rst

 Our cognate sets can now contain forms associated with multiple concepts.
 For further work it is often useful to track ‘central’ concepts, or tentative semantic reconstructions, together with the cognate sets.
-Lexedata can generall help bootstrap this, using again the link to Concepticon and CLICS³. ::
+Lexedata can generally help bootstrap this, using again the link to Concepticon and CLICS³. ::

     $ python -m lexedata.edit.add_central_concepts